gttushar/Online-Grocery-Store/README.md

 The front end has been developed using HTML,CSS and Bootstrap 4.

 # Installation:
-RUn the following shell command to install the required dependencies:
+Run the following shell command to install the required dependencies:
 $ pip install -r requirements.txt

 # Execution:
 Assuming the above mentioned dependencies have been installed, the following shell commands need to be executed:
 In Linux:
-$ export FLASK_APP=app/grocery_store.py
+> export FLASK_APP=app/grocery_store.py

-$ flask run
+> flask run

 In Windows:
 > set FLASK_APP=app/grocery_store.py